 Many thinkers have criticised the world's adherence to economic growth as governments' main goal.
 Economic growth is assumed to be the route to prosperity but Tim Jackson's [2009] Prosperity without Growth, and many of his later works, along with related Post-Growth ideas, argues that real prosperity is possible without economic growth.

 In fact, growth can be damaging in that it is increased by harmful economic activity (e.g. gambling, leading to addiction), which often require expensive counter-measures, which draw resource from the productive economy.
-Economic growth has never shown itself to be possible on a finite planet, and the ecological footprint of European nations is three whole Earths, and the USA, five.
+Economic growth has never shown itself to be possible on a finite planet, and the ecological footprint of most European nations is around three whole Earths, and the USA, five [Note: Ecological Footprint].
 This recognition is central to Raworth's Doughnut Economics.
 So growth itself must not be unquestioningly encouraged.
 Hickel argues for De-growth, reducing the size of economies, at least among affluent nations, allowing less-affluent economies to grow.
 The idea of de-growth can be applied to harmful sectors.
 Somewhat earlier, Bob Goudzwaard [1984] offered the metaphor of the Blossoming Economy: A tree grows, and should grow, when it is young but when mature, it stops growing and devotes its energy to blossoming and bearing fruit.
 Economies of the affluent nations should become fruitful, not ever larger.
 Economics of Enough [Coyle 2011] and Economics of Arrival [Trebeck & Williams] give a similar message.
 The latter uses the different metaphor of arriving at a summit (the affluent economies have 'arrived' and should focus on making themselves at home rather than continuing to tread upwards).
 Economies that have not yet 'arrived' can perhaps find an easier route (they cite routes less environmentally damaging).
 But does the idea of arrival make the same mistake as Keynes, as discussed in Chapter 6?
 What we do is dig deeper into what might be valid about economic growth and why it is problematic, especially its being treated by governments as an idol.
 See Chapter 4.

 Those are just some examples of "recent" discussions about inconsistencies and flaws in economics as such.
 Many others are important, ranging from GDP to Trickle-Down Economics.
 We discuss some of them in the main chapters.
 Readers might like to add more.